ANDALUCIA BIKE RACE - Mountain bike race

 Andalucía Bike Race 2018

-The Andalucía Bike Race 2018 (8th edition) will be 412km in total divided into six stages with a departure from Linares in Jaén province and a final in Córdoba city.
-It takes place between Sunday 25th February and Friday 2nd March.
+The Andalucía Bike Race 2018 (8th edition) was 412km in total divided into six stages with a departure from Linares in Jaén province and a final in Córdoba city.
+It took place from Sunday 25th February to Friday 2nd March.

-The first stage will be a 43km time trail around the mining area of Linares.
+The first stage was a 43km time trail around the mining area of Linares.

-The second stage of 70km will leave Linares for Baños de la Encina, following the Rumblar reservoir.
+The second stage of 70km was from Linares to Baños de la Encina, following the Rumblar reservoir.

 The third stage of 63km with a start and finish from Andújar including the climb to the top of the Virgen de la Cabeza.

-The fifth stage of 71km around Villaviciosa de Córdoba, including the climb of Los Mirabuenos.
+The fifth stage of 71km was around Villaviciosa de Córdoba, including the climb of Los Mirabuenos.

 For second time this race will be in individual format.
-Entrance costing 450€ is open until 18th January 2018 or until all 800 places are subscribed.
-Rules in English
+Entrance cost 450€ was open until 18th January 2018 or until all 800 places are subscribed.

 Andalucia Bike Race 2017